CONP-PCNO/conp-documentation/Developers-Notes/CONP_data_upload_admin.md

 (Everything in this command remains constant except for the `<USERNAME>`).

-More information about SFTP user quota are available in the following file: `/opt/conp-proftpd/SETQUOTA_A_CONP_SFTP_USER.txt`
+More information about SFTP user quotas is available in the following file: `/opt/conp-proftpd/SETQUOTA_A_CONP_SFTP_USER.txt`

 ## Send email to the user with login information and link to the community server upload documentation